 - • update all medical information on the appropriate forms as necessary.

 Students with asthma (even if only ‘mild’ or ‘occasional’) need an asthma care plan completed and signed by the treating doctor and relevant medication provided to the front office staff.
 Staff can remind students to take their preventative asthma medication prior to physical activity if this is part of the asthma care plan.
 Staff are also trained to administer reliever medication in the event of asthma attack.
 The school has reliever medication for use in emergency situations only.
 All other students who require asthma medication must have puffers in the front office.
 All asthma puffers must have the pharmacist label, including the student’s name, stuck on the puffer.

-As much as possible, we encourage students to take medication outside of school hours, eg. Three times per day can be taken in the morning before school, afternoon straight after school and bedtime.
+As much as possible, we encourage students to take medication outside of school hours, eg. medication administered three times per day can be taken in the morning before school, in the afternoon straight after school, and at bedtime.

-Medication must be stored safely and so needs to be taken to the front office and given to a front office staff member for storage in a secure locked cupboard.
+- • Medication must be stored safely and so needs to be taken to the front office and given to a front office staff member for storage in a securely locked cupboard.
 This should be handed from adult to adult.
 A maximum of a week’s supply is to be provided at any time (except asthma medication).